 Jonah’s prayer in chapter 2 is a deep expression of personal pain and struggle brought to God and therefore saved by Him.
 It really is true, “Whoever calls on the Name of the LORD, shall be saved.”

-The fish vomited Jonah on dry land who this time goes where God sends him, and preaches the Word of warning, without any woo whatsoever.
-“Yet forty days and Nineveh shall be overthrown.”
+The fish vomited Jonah on dry land who this time goes where God sends him, and preaches the Word of warning, without any “woo” whatsoever.
+It was simple and straight to the point, “Yet forty days and Nineveh shall be overthrown.”
 We’re not sure why the Assyrians responded the way they did, even reaching the echelon of the king, but they repented, in fasting and sackcloth.
 A decree went out from the king, who said among other things:

 Jonah 3:8–9 (NKJV) “But let man and beast be covered with sackcloth, and cry mightily to God; yes, let every one turn from his evil way and from the violence that is in his hands.
 9 Who can tell if God will turn and relent, and turn away from His fierce anger, so that we may not perish?